Şehzade Ahmed Nuri: Personal life

 His only wife was Fahriye Zişan Hanım.
 She was born in 1883.
 Her father was Ilyas Ali Bey, a Circassian, and also a Cavalry Regiment Major in the Imperial Ottoman Army.
 They married in 1900.
 The two of them met when the prince visited the school for girls named Mekteb-i Tahsil, located in Şehzadebaşı, whose director was her elder brother.
 She was beautiful.
 Moreover, her family had been friends with the prince's mother.

 Sultan Abdul Hamid loved his daughter-in-law.
 He also rewarded her with a gold medal after she took care of her husband following a surgery for hernia in 1905.
 The hernia was a result of a package that was thrown into the sultan's car during a Friday procession.
 Nuri thought it to be a bomb, and jumped out of the car.
 However, it was later revealed that the package was an orphaned baby.
 However, with the severity of the jump, Nuri had a hernia.
 Although he had surgery, he suffered this disease until his death.

-They didn't have children.
-Despite this, the prince loved her very much, and didn't marry another woman.
+The couple didn't have children.
+The prince loved her very much, and didn't marry another woman.
 They separated in 1919, because Fahriye had been anguished over an act of the prince.
 She left their villa in Büyükdere, and settled in a mansion in Feneryolu, and took her elder sister along.
-At the exile of the imperial family in 1924, she followed her husband to Nice, France.
+Upon the exile of the imperial family in 1924, she followed her husband to Nice, France.
 She died in 1940, and was buried in the cemetery of the Sulaymaniyya Takiyya, Damascus, Syria.